Invest in mojoh

 3

-If an enterprise brain existed, every large enterprise would want one.
+If an enterprise brain existed, every large enterprise would have to have one.

 mojoh's path is to build that brain incrementally from programmes and pain they're already funding.

-We land in implementation work, become the memory layer for integration and change, and expand into the enterprise brain.
+We land in implementation work, become the memory layer for integration, change and in-house apps, and expand into the enterprise brain.

 The data network effect: what you’re betting on